codership/documentation/galeracluster/source/galerastatusvariables.rst

 .. index::
    pair: Status Variables; wsrep_flow_control_recv

-Number of ``FC_PAUSE`` events received since the last status query, including those sent by this node.
+Returns the number of ``FC_PAUSE`` events the node has received, including those the node has sent.
+Unlike most status variables, the counter for this one does not reset every time you run the query.

 .. code-block:: mysql